IBMStreams/streamsx.edgevideoanalytics.starterkit/README.md

 The kit is a work in progress.
 See Status below.

+The Smart Camera IoT Device portion of the kit was part of the ApacheCon/ApacheIoT 2017 talk:
+"Video Analytics at the Edge: Fun with Apache Edgent, OpenCv, and a Raspberry Pi".
+TODO-link

 ## Video Analytics at the Edge

 In short the idea is to evolve from a system like that in the upper image